-Work From Home Tips – How to Get the Most out of the Lockdown and WFH
+How to Get the Most from Work From Home and the Lockdown

 Millennials have been championing remote working long before the COVID-19 and have successfully transformed it into a desirable trend that’s been seeing global traction in the last few years, and more recently a global mandate.
 After all, what’s not to love about flexible hours, zero commutes, noiseless and crowdless workflows, and your own kitchen and bathroom?

 Despite the irresistible perks of telecommuting, WFH newbies could feel disoriented at first as their office-habituated minds get reprogrammed in the middle of a global health crisis and mass panic.

 Does remote working get lonely, impractical, unbearable?
 If not done right, yes.

 Studies suggest that more than 80% of employees are more productive when remote working.
 But a lot of planning goes into achieving this number.